-We intend to rely primarily upon pharmaceutical wholesalers in connection with the distribution of DSUVIA in the United States, and, if approved, Zalviso.
+We intend to rely primarily upon pharmaceutical wholesalers in connection with the distribution of DSUVIA and Zalviso, if approved, in the United States.
 As part of the DSUVIA REMS program, we will monitor distribution and audit wholesalers' data.
 If our wholesalers do not comply with the DSUVIA REMS requirements, or if we are unable to establish or maintain our business relationships with these pharmaceutical wholesalers on commercially acceptable terms, or if our wholesalers are unable to distribute our drugs for regulatory, compliance or any other reason, it could have a material adverse effect on our sales and may prevent us from achieving profitability.